odysseyindia/odyssey-tours/content/english/tim/itineraries/rajasthan-safari/_index.md

           Thrice in its long history, Chittaurgarh was sacked by a stronger enemy, and on each occasion the men rode out to certain death, while the women committed johar by throwing themselves and their children onto a huge funeral pyre.
-The immense stretch of Chittaurgarh's walls and ruined palaces relate the saga of innumerable sieges and heroism.
+The immense stretch of Chittaurgarh’s walls and ruined palaces relate the saga of innumerable sieges and heroism.
       - type: excursion
         url: >-